wacncontent/CustomizeTool/removeCommentOutput2/articles/site-recovery/site-recovery-vmm-san.md

 ### VMM prerequisites

-- While you can use a single VMM for both sites, we recommend that you use one VMM server in each on-premises site, deployed as a physical or virtual standalone server, or as a virtual cluster, running on System Center 2012 R2 with [VMM update rollup 5.0](https://support.microsoft.com/zh-cn/kb/3023195).
+- You'll need at least one VMM server in each on-premises site, deployed as a physical or virtual standalone server, or as a virtual cluster, running on System Center 2012 R2 with [VMM update rollup 5.0](https://support.microsoft.com/zh-cn/kb/3023195/).
 - You should have at least one cloud on the primary VMM server you want to protect, and one on the secondary VMM server.
 The primary cloud you want to protect must contain the following:
 	- One or more VMM host groups
 	- One or more Hyper-V clusters in each host group.